EdDev/ovirt-devwiki/design/network/lldp/lldp.md

 ## VDSM implementation options

-VDSM is planned to collect LLDP information through LLDPDA or NetworkManager services.
+VDSM is planned to collect LLDP information through LLDPAD or NetworkManager services.
 - LLDPDA is as imidiate silution to the data collection as it can be used by VDSM as a driver without any special work dependency.
 - In order to use NetworkManager, a preliminary work is required in VDSM to fully integrate it as an active configuration driver, replacing the existing ifcfg usage.